shipwright-io/build/docs/proposals/env-vars.md

 Each string array list the `EnvVar` names/keys to consider.

-If `AllowedEnvironmentVariables` is empty, assume all are allowed, except for those mentioned in `DisallowedEnvironmentVariables`.
+If `AllowedEnvironmentVariables` is empty, assume all environment variable overrides are allowed, except for those mentioned in `DisallowedEnvironmentVariables`.
 Otherwise, the list is the list, and any environment variables in `BuildStep`, `Build`, and `BuildRun` must be vetted against this list.

 `DisallowedEnvironmentVariables` is redundant / ignored if `AllowedEnvironmentVariables` is set.